bacontime/blog-mirror/art/isomorphic.md

 Are all patents this pointlessly wordy?
 -->

-[My toy qwerty piano web app](https://www.rmwinslow.com/tones/) implements a version of (3,1), labelled "Isomorphic - Columns".
+[My applet](https://www.rmwinslow.com/tones/) implements a version of (3,1), labelled "Isomorphic - Columns".
 I call it such because
 on a Qwerty keyboard, there are 4 rows, and so (if rotated properly) a (3,1) layout allows an octave to be covered by three consecutive columns of keys.